CodebitsDesign/typescript-mean-models/README.md

 $ git status
 ```

-> If you haven’t initialised a Git repository in the project directory,
+> If you haven't initialised a Git repository in the project directory,
 > use the below command to initialise the local directory as Git repository:

 ```bash